Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     damage:{ //Damage values the ghost uses in its functions.
         <type>:X //The amount of damage dealt.
 Type is usually collision and attack (also used by created projectiles), but can be other values.
     },
+	affected_by:["<method>"], //The methods this portrait ghost is affected by aside from vacuuming.
+Allowed values: dust, fire, water, ice.
+Default = none.

+    //Non-default setup
 	paths:[ //Paths this entity can follow; used by the target task "follow path"; if that task is selected, but this is empty, it turns into the "do nothing" task.
 Default = none.
 		{ //A single option; using the "set_random_path" function selects a random option; using "set_specific_path" sets the path to the index specified in the macro "index". loop:1b, //Whether this path loops or not.
-If not, the ghost vanishes at the end of the path.
+If not, the entity stops at the end of the path.
 Default = 0b. steps:[ //Individual path steps to go to.
 				{
 					instant:1b, //If the entity warps to this step position, rather than progressing towards it.
 Default = 0b.